Méga-bassines: Why has a dispute over irrigation in French farmland turned violent?

 "With their operating methods, I am not afraid to say, falling under the banner of eco-terrorism that we must absolutely fight" he declared.

-The most recent protests come as France is rocked by huge demonstrations - a small minority of them violent - against Emmanuel Macron's plans to reform the pension system and raise the pension age from 62 to 64.
+The protests in March coincided with other huge demonstrations in France - a small minority of them violent - against Emmanuel Macron's pension reform, raising the retirement age from 62 to 64.

-French police have been strongly criticised - including by Amnesty International - for their policing of pension reform protests, with numerous videos showing officers attacking apparently peaceful protesters.
+French police were strongly criticised - including by Amnesty International - for their policing of pension reform protests, with numerous videos showing officers attacking apparently peaceful protesters.

 Please keep comments civil, constructive and on topic – and make sure to read our terms of use before getting involved.